 How can leaders who put themselves first expect their team to put the customer first?

 Putting your teammates and employees first is smart leadership.
 Without them, you are alone and will never be truly successful.

 No one is immune when it comes to our instinct to avoid accountability.

-Politicians who stumble, corporate executives that pillage their firms, top athletes who use performance-enhancing drugs, or make other public mistakes—these are just a few examples of once-thought-great leaders who failed to own up to their mistakes.
+Politicians who stumble, corporate executives who pillage their firms, top athletes who use performance-enhancing drugs, or make other public mistakes—are just a few examples of once-thought-great leaders who failed to own up to their mistakes.

-Too often we base our actions of the question What will people think? rather than making a decision based on our values.
+Too often, we base our actions on what people people will think, rather than making a decision based on our values.